alan-turing-institute/environmental-ds-book/book/community/notes/notes-collabcafe.md

     * Preprocessing of radar and optical data (i.e. dealing with cloud cover)
     * Appropriate time series/critical dates for plant growth
 * Sam A. used ArcGIS pro to extract site-specific temperature information from a gridded netCDF dataset using the Spatial Analyst 'Sample' tool.
 It is very useful in that it works across the time dimension so I could do this for 1 year of data in one go.
 It is also possible to set a desired output coordinate system.
 I could save the data out as a csv file and then use standard python tools like pandas and numpy for further processing
-* Sam A suggests using [Iris package](https://scitools-iris.readthedocs.io/en/latest/) for reprojecting gridded netCDF files.
+* Sam A. suggests using [Iris package](https://scitools-iris.readthedocs.io/en/latest/) for reprojecting gridded netCDF files.
 The project is
 * Data preprocessing is still too time-consuming, and there is lack of communication of the tools available.

 ### Request for reviews!